2020 Staff Dates

-Please note: you must be able to commit from arrival date through the end of camp.
+You must be able to commit from your arrival date

 - Who operates the camp and what is their background?

 Camp Timber Tops has been owned and operated by the same family for three generations, making it one of America's oldest camps under continuous family ownership.
 The original founders were Hughie and Selma Black.